 - Lars Brian Krogh, Associate Professor, VIA University College, Aarhus

 - Thorleif Frøkjær, Associate Professor, University College UCC, Copenhagen

 - Hanne Møller Andersen, Associate Professor, Aalborg Cathedral School

 - Aff Hjarnø, Teacher, Store Heddinge School

-The Prize will be awarded at the Big Bang Conference on the evening of 5 April 2018.
-The Prize recipients will participate in the Conference and receive accommodation.
-They will also be invited to take part in a panel debate with the recipients of the Foundation’s other prizes for: primary science teachers; lower-secondary science teachers; and upper-secondary science teachers.
-The panel debate will take place at the Big Bang Conference on 6 April 2018 from 11:15 to 12:00.
-Sebastian Klein will chair the debate.
+The Prize was awarded at the Big Bang Conference on 5 April 2018.
+On the following day, the Prize recipient took part in a panel debate with the recipients of the Foundation’s other prizes for: primary science teachers; lower-secondary science teachers; and upper-secondary science teachers.